 1. Practice hikes

 It’s important to be putting in the hours on your local trails in readiness for the Tour du Mont Blanc.
 Don’t leave it too late.
 Start getting in long practice hikes as early as you can to train your body to go for longer distances.
-It’s important to be going up and down so if you live in a flat area, you’re going to need to seek out some hills to climb!
+It’s important to be going up and down so if you live in a flat area – you’re going to need to escape every so often on a weekend or days off to target some hills!

 Start easy!
 Don’t set off on a 12 mile trek if all your normal walk is a 5 mile amble along your local river.
 Build it up slowly and start to incorporate some hills.